sktime/pytorch-forecasting/docs/source/faq_v2.rst

 * **Package Layer (P)** — ``pkg`` wrapper
   (e.g., :py:class:`~models.temporal_fusion_transformer._tft_pkg_v2.TFT_pkg_v2`)

-  The P layer is an **optional** high-level convenience wrapper.
+  The P layer is a high-level convenience wrapper.
 It manages model, datamodule, and trainer configurations in one place and exposes a simple ``fit()`` / ``predict()`` API.
-Using the ``pkg`` class is **not** the only way to use the library — you can always instantiate the model and datamodule manually and use the standard PyTorch Lightning ``Trainer`` workflow.
+Using the ``pkg`` class is **not** the only way for users to interact with the library — you can always instantiate the model and datamodule manually and use the standard PyTorch Lightning ``Trainer`` workflow.
 The ``pkg`` layer simply makes common workflows easier.
 See :ref:`tutorials <tutorials>` for examples of both approaches.

   See the base class API:
   :py:class:`~base._base_pkg.Base_pkg`.